fmplaza/zsl_nli_emotion_prompts/README.md

 Run ```nli_emolex_prompt.py --data_file 'your_dataset_file.tsv' --output_file 'your_output_prediction_file.tsv'```

---data_file: The emotion dataset path file.
+--data_file: The emotion dataset path file

 --output_file: The output directory where the model predictions will be written.
 Format required: '.tsv'